 The Court found in favour of the claimant, a consultant surgeon, to restrain the defendant from continuing a working relationships investigation into his alleged conduct, competence or behaviour, whilst carrying out disciplinary proceedings in parallel.

-“… I must say that he was excellent, and the help he provided assisted greatly in a positive result.
-His notes were excellent and his involvement during the hearing cross checking etc. under considerable pressure was well beyond that which you would expect from his level of qualification”
+“… he was excellent, and the help he provided assisted greatly in a positive result.
+His notes were excellent and his involvement during the hearing cross checking etc under considerable pressure was well beyond which you would expect from his level of qualification” - Partner (Solicitor)

-“… Overall my experience of instructing Faizul has been very positive and I did seek to instruct him again, though he was unavailable on this occasion… I look forward to instructing him again”
+“… Overall, my experience of instructing Faizul has been very positive, and I did seek to instruct him again, though he was unavailable on this occasion… I look forward to instructing him again” - Solicitor

 - LLB (Hons) Law Accelerated Route – 2:1